jaateixeira/ScrapLogGit2Net/README.md

 - Integrate with the [git2net tool that also that facilitates the extraction of co-editing networks from git repositories.](https://github.com/gotec/git2net).
 Cool, advanced, research-based and also coded in python.
 Have a more sofisticated aproach to edges based on entrophy and offers desambiguation features.
 - Publish as a python package to the community.

+# Instalation

+## Linux

+Most Linux distributions run ScrapLogGit2Net out of the box.
+See the file dependencies.sh if something is missing.

+## Mac
+1 - Download a python development environment such as [PyCharm](https://www.jetbrains.com/pycharm/).
+2 - Install the necessary packages using pip3 on the console (either on Mac terminal or inside your dev. env. like PyCharm).
+  1- pip3 install  dateutils
+  2- pip3 install networkx
+  3- pip3 install colorama
+  4- pip3 install numpy

+## Windows
+Contributor writing this subsection welcome

 # Contributing
 Please create a new branch for any new feature.
 Branch or fork, code, test, then pull request.
 Please follow the basic guide on [https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).